raspberrypilearning/visualising-sorting-with-python/lesson-2/lesson.md

 ## Plenary

-- Ask students to comment on the efficiency of the Bubble sort algorithm, for instance are there any operations that are conducted that are wasteful?
-- The final run of the `for` loop will always iterate over a sorted list (for instance).
+- Ask students to comment on the efficiency of the bubble sort algorithm.
+For instance, are there any operations conducted that are wasteful?
+The final run of the `for` loop will always iterate over a sorted list, for example.

 ## Extension

-- Students can look online to find examples of *optimised* bubble sorts and try to explain why these are improvements
+- Students can look online to find examples of *optimised* bubble sorts and try to explain why these are improvements.